 Financial Management System: Agresso is the online financial management system that allows staff to submit expense claims, raise purchase orders and run financial reports.
 The ICT Services Department supports the servers and software that are required to implement this service.
 The services are administered on a day to day basis by the Finance Office.
 The service can be accessed at the following URL: https://u4agr-web.mic.ul.ie/agresso

 Students Records System: MIC are currently transitioning to UNIT-e as the Institutional Student Management System.
 The ICT Services Department a number services that are required to implement UNIT-e.

 HR and Payroll System: Intelligo Megapay and MegaHR are the Payroll and HR IT systems that are used for the management of HR records and the processing of wages.
 The ICT Services Department supports the servers and software that are required to implement this service.
 The HR and payroll services are administered on a day to day basis by the HR Department and the Finance Office respectively.

 TUS: TUS is the Teacher, University and School Placement System.
 This is used to manage records in relation to school placement with interactions from schools, students, lecturers/tutors and professional services.
 The ICT Services Department supports the servers and software that are required to implement this service.
 The service is administered on a day to day basis by the Education Office within Mary Immaculate College.
-The service can be accessed at the following URL: https://tus.mic.ul.ie
+The TUS service can be accessed here.

 Message Texting Service: Esendex is an SMS solution that can be used to send text messages to students and staff who have given prior consent to Mary Immaculate College to communicate with them in this fashion.
 The ICT Services Department supports the provision and use of this software albeit day to day operations are managed by the Corporate Communications Department.